Rotational circulant graphs: Introduction

 B. \textsc{Balanced regular Cayley maps.}~~It was observed in \cite{LP} that a complete rotation in a Cayley graph is a special skew-morphism \cite{JS}, and that the existence of a complete rotation in a Cayley graph $\Ga$ is equivalent to the existence of a 2-cell embedding of $\Ga$ on a closed orientable surface as a balanced regular Cayley map \cite{SS}.
 Regular Cayley maps themselves are important objects of study in topological graph theory.
-In particular, from \cite{JS, SS} it is evident that construction or/and characterization of balanced regular Cayley maps are of considerable interest to the field of regular maps.
+In particular, from \cite{JS, SS} it is evident that constructions and/or characterizations of balanced regular Cayley maps are of considerable interest to the field of regular maps.